Ghaznavid Empire: Military and tactics

 The Indian soldiers, whom Romila Thapar presumed to be Hindus, were one of the components of the army with their commander called sipahsalar-i-Hinduwan and lived in their own quarter of Ghazna practicing their own religion.
 Indian soldiers under their commander Suvendhray remained loyal to Mahmud.
 They were also used against a Turkic rebel, with the command given to a Hindu named Tilak according to Baihaki.

+Confronted warriors.
+Drawing from carved marble relief from Ghazna, Ghaznawid, c.1100 CE.
+David Collection, inv.
+22/1989, Copenhagen, Denmark.

-Like the other dynasties that rose out of the remains of the Abbasid Caliphate, the Ghaznavid administrative traditions and military practice came from the Abbasids.
+Like the other dynasties that arose out of the remains of the Abbasid Caliphate, the Ghaznavid administrative traditions and military practice came from the Abbasids.
 The Arabian horses, at least in the earliest campaign, were still substantial in Ghaznavid military incursions, especially in dashing raids deep into hostile territory.
 There is a record of '6000 Arab horse' being sent against king Anandapala in 1008, and evidence of this Arabian cavalry persists until 1118 under the Ghaznavid governor in Lahore.

 Due to their access to the Indus-Ganges plains, the Ghaznavids, during the 11th and 12th centuries, developed the first Muslim army to use war elephants in battle.
 The elephants were protected by armour plating on their fronts.
 The use of these elephants was a foreign weapon in other regions that the Ghaznavids fought in, particularly in Central Asia.